 Educating youth about who is hungry in our communities and why is one of the first steps in the fight against hunger and reducing poverty.
 Daily Bread’s Youth Program educates students to learn more about the root causes of poverty through an educational workshop that involves volunteering at Daily Bread and learning more about the issues.
-Last year almost 8500 students from close to 100 schools across the GTA participated in this program.
+On average almost 8500 students from close to 100 schools across the GTA participated in this program.
 Another 130 schools ran food and fundraising drives in support of Daily Bread.

 Our goal is to educate, engage and empower youth to explore the complex issues surrounding hunger and poverty, dispel myths and stereotypes, and present information that encourages critical thinking.